Trout Fishing Guide: Complete Guide to Catching Rainbow, Brown, Brook, and Lake Trout

 Riffles

-Riffles are shallow, oxygen-rich areas with broken surface water.
-Trout feed here because current delivers insects and other food.
+Shallow, choppy, oxygen-rich water.
+Trout feed here because the current keeps delivering insects and other food.

 Runs